jyates/jyates.github.com/_posts/2011-12-23-building-big.md

 This means getting your stuff into production as fast a possible (again, following Reis's advice) because it will show you where your shit breaks.
 This is a good thing, because those points make it

 You will see what features people are using -  hopefully, you only have one or two and got those from talking to the platform people who need your system.
+Once you have something people will use, you are already on the way to doing good horizontal-vertical integration of the different tool sets.

 [The Lean Startup]: http://